openkruise/openkruise.io/versioned_docs/version-v1.3/user-manuals/cloneset.md

 A few reminders:

 - Each PVC created by CloneSet has an owner reference.
 So when a CloneSet has been deleted, its PVCs will be cascading deleted.
 - Each Pod and PVC created by CloneSet has a "apps.kruise.io/cloneset-instance-id" label key.
+The associated Pod and PVC will have the same **instance-id**.
 They use the same string as label value which is composed of a unique  **instance-id** as suffix of the CloneSet name.
 - When a Pod has been deleted by CloneSet controller, all PVCs related to it will be deleted together.
 - When a Pod has been deleted manually, all PVCs related to the Pod are preserved, and CloneSet controller will create a new Pod with the same **instance-id** and reuse the PVCs.
 - When a Pod is updated using **recreate** policy, all PVCs related to it will be deleted together.